Precociality and altriciality

-In bird and mammal biology, altricial species are those in which the young are underdeveloped at the time of birth, but with the aid of their parents mature after birth.
-Precocial species are those in which the young are relatively mature and mobile from the moment of birth or hatching.
-Precocial species are normally nidifugous, meaning that they leave the nest shortly after birth or hatching.
+Precocial (/prɪˈkəʊʃəl/) species in birds and mammals are those in which the young are relatively mature and mobile from the moment of birth or hatching.
+They are normally nidifugous, meaning that they leave the nest shortly after birth or hatching.
+Altricial species are those in which the young are underdeveloped at the time of birth, but with the aid of their parents mature after birth.
 These categories form a continuum, without distinct gaps between them.

-In fish, this often refers to the presence or absence of a stomach: precocial larvae have a stomach at the onset of first feeding whereas altricial fish do not.
+In fish, this often refers to the presence or absence of a stomach: precocial larvae have one at the onset of first feeding whereas altricial fish do not.
 Depending on the species, the larvae may develop a functional stomach during metamorphosis (gastric) or remain stomachless (agastric).